-The truth is, there are other alternatives depending on the situation.
+The truth is, other alternatives depend on the situation.
 But the bottom line is – there is no “holistic version” of a root canal.
-We’ll try to explain it all in detail, here.
+We’ll try to explain it all in detail here.

-First off, if you really need a root canal, then that means the damage has gone too far and you are having serious symptoms (toothache or swelling).
+First off, if you really do need a root canal, then that means the damage has gone too far, and you are having serious symptoms (toothache or swelling).
 At that point, the healthiest option is to extract the tooth and replace it with a zirconia dental implant, which is both biocompatible and metal-free, or consider a metal-free bridge.

 Now, if the dentist has properly diagnosed the cause of your problems and if you really have a true need for a root canal (infection or deep cavity), then the damage is too great to reverse.
 The healthiest alternative to a root canal is simply to take out the infection by removing the tooth.